"Made by Gamers for Gamers."

 Razer gaming surfaces are notorious for being expensive but there are cheaper options available directly from Razer, because most of there gaming surfaces are so expensive people tend to stay away from Razers newer gaming surfaces and use the time tested Razer eXactMat and Razer Destructor, both of which are Hard Surfaced and actually don't increase the performance of Razer's newer Infrared Sensors that are included in the newest mice offerings.

-Additionally Razer Mouse Pads are often featured at Professional Gaming Tournaments and Lan Parties due to Razer sponsoring a lot of these events (and giving out a lot of free swag!) as a way to show the community that the founders actually care about there customers.
+Additionally Razer Mouse Pads are often featured at Professional Gaming Tournaments and Lan Parties due to Razer sponsoring a lot of these events (and giving out a lot of free swag!) as a way to show the community that the founders actually care about their customers.